kajakIYD/Portfolio/README.md

   * **IT projects**
   * **Projects for automotive**
 * **Other hobby projects**
-* GameDev
-* IoT
+  * IoT (AI + RaspberryPi and more)
   * GameDev - RPG: GemPrisoners(Box2D + SFML)
-  * Raspberry Pi - Computer Vision, NLP, Speech recognition...
-  * Pottery Factory BeagleBone version
-  * Pottery Factory EVK1100 + freeRTOS version
-  * SmartRoom web version
-  * SmartRoom LabVIEW version
   * Private lessons for students: physics, mathematics, mechanics

 Documentation of some projects is available on my GitHub repository as *.pdf* files.
 You can simply download them or read on GitHub.